Basic Techniques

 pH meter

-A pH meter is used to measure the pH of a solution.
+pH meters are used to measure the pH of a solution.
 Depending on the laboratory, this device may be analog or digital.
 A pH meter should be calibrated in solutions of known pH before use.

 Buchner funnel